 It is also important to note that section 15 of the Constitution provides everyone with the right to freedom of religion and belief.
 This allows everyone to follow their own religion and, when read with section 30 of the Constitution, to participate in their cultural life.
 This section also allows for legislation to be drafted to recognise religious marriages.
 Although a Muslim Marriages Bill has been drafted to recognise Muslim marriages, it still needs to be finalised.

 In spite of the protection under the Constitution, the courts are still approached to address disputes regarding Muslim marriages not being fully recognised.
-The landmark judgment of President of the RSA v Women’s Legal Centre Trust; Minister of Justice and Constitutional Development v Faro; and Minister of Justice and Constitutional Development v Esau (Case no 612/19) (2020) ZASCA 177 (18 December 2020) saw the Supreme Court of Appeal (“SCA”) changing the law significantly and shedding some light on the possibility that Muslim marriages will finally be fully recognised in the future.
+The landmark judgment of President of the RSA v Women’s Legal Centre Trust; Minister of Justice and Constitutional Development v Faro; and Minister of Justice and Constitutional Development v Esau (Case no 612/19) (2020) ZASCA 177 (18 December 2020) saw the Supreme Court of Appeal (“SCA”) changing the marriage laws in South Africa significantly and shedding some light on the possibility that Muslim marriages will finally be fully recognised in the future.

 Background of the case:

 - In 2015, an application was made in the High Court contending that the state’s ongoing failure to recognise and regulate Muslim marriages amounted to a breach of various provisions in the Constitution, most notably, the State’s duty to respect, protect, promote and fulfil the rights in the Bill of Rights.

 - In 2018, the High Court ordered the State to draft appropriate legislation that will recognise and regulate Muslim marriages within 24 months of the judgement.